Nini-Gamer74/Ubuntu-boot-animation-on-Android/README.md

 # Ubuntu boot animation on Android

 This is a custom Ubuntu boot animation made for Android devices.
 It shows the Ubuntu startup look when your phone boots.
+You can view a preview of the animation on the releases page.

 ---